The Fungal Acne Treatment Bible (2021): Cure Malassezia With Science!

 That’s a lot to avoid, but fear not because there’s still awesome stuff you can use.

-For example, hydrocarbons — load up on this sexy mothers!
-This includes petroleum based products like vaseline and crude oils (e.g. mineral oil).
-Silicones are also a godsend.
+For example, silicones are a godsend!
 Use them generously.
 I love me some dimethicone.
 It makes your skin feel all smooth and protected. 🙂

 If all this has been confusing / I’ve lost you, and you have no idea what the hell any of this stuff means, see the “best products for malassezia” section below.
 I have made a ton of product recommendations that are okay to use including cleansers, moisturizers, sunscreens, serums, exfoliants, toners, emulsions etc.